 Here is a helpful Howcast video that goes into more detail on the topic.

 If you need to update your kitchen, you're in the right place.
-PlumberStock has excellent deals on garbage disposals from your favorite brands (InSinkErator, Waste King), and more.
-Contact us if you have any questions related to your kitchen or plumbing in general.
+PlumberStock has excellent deals on garbage disposals from your favorite brands (InSinkErator, Waste King) and more.
+Contact us if you have any questions about your kitchen or general plumbing.